fox-projects/vscode-assorted-languages/docs/index.md

-# VSCode Assorted Languages Extension
+# VSCode Assorted Languages

-An assorted selection of syntaxes for miscellaneous formats, so you never have to worry about proper syntax highlighting again!
+A VSCode extension with syntaxes for miscellaneous languages.
+Individually, these languages don't warrent an extension; but collectively, they do.